© Zbyszek Nowak

 This way, you warm your tubes both before and afterwards.

-If you have to eat hot or very warming foods, even you should make sure to include some cool foods to balance.
+If you have to eat many hot or very warming foods, even someone yang deficient should make sure to include some cool foods to balance.

 This list will never be complete because new foods are always being discovered, and the Chinese didn't have access to many of our modern Western foods.